Devorint History, Family Crest & Coats of Arms

 Prominent amongst the family at this time was Gillananaev O'Davoren, the Chief Judge; and Domnal O'Davoren, who collected materials about early Irish law in the 16th century.
 In fact, the O'Davorens were well known as the scholarly...

 Another 36 words (3 lines of text) are included under the topic Early Devorint Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Devorint family to the New World and Oceana
+Migration of the Devorint family

 In the late 18th century, Irish families began emigrating to North America in the search of a plot of land to call their own.
 This pattern of emigration grew steadily until the 1840s when the Great Potato Famine of the 1840s cause thousands of Irish to flee the death and disease that accompanied the disaster.
 Those that made it alive to the shores of the United States and British North America (later to become Canada) were, however, instrumental in the development of those two powerful nations.
 Many of these Irish immigrants proudly bore the name of Devorint: Michael O'Deveren arrived in Pennsylvania in 1854.